ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - Maroon in Trouble.rst

                 Logic.endGame();
         }

-.. rubric:: Packaging Resources for Deployment
-   :name: packaging-resources-for-deployment

 To be able to run the app on mobile devices, we package all QML, JavaScript, image, and sound files into a Qt resource file (.qrc).
 For more information, see The Qt Resource System.

 Files: